Alight (NYSE:ALIT) Issues FY 2022 Earnings Guidance

 Alight (NYSE:ALIT – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of $0.54-$0.60 for the period, compared to the consensus EPS estimate of $0.56.
 The company issued revenue guidance of $3.09 billion-$3.12 billion, compared to the consensus revenue estimate of $3.11 billion.Alight also updated its FY 2023 guidance to EPS.

-A number of brokerages recently commented on ALIT.
+A number of research analysts have recently commented on the company.
+Stephens assumed coverage on Alight in a report on Tuesday, February 8th.
+They set an overweight rating and a $15.00 price objective on the stock.
 Zacks Investment Research raised Alight from a sell rating to a hold rating in a report on Tuesday, May 24th.
-Stephens began coverage on Alight in a report on Tuesday, February 8th.
-They issued an overweight rating and a $15.00 price target for the company.

-In related news, Director Richard N. Massey purchased 10,000 shares of the company’s stock in a transaction dated Friday, April 1st.
-The shares were acquired at an average cost of $9.54 per share, for a total transaction of $95,400.00.
-Following the transaction, the director now owns 394,387 shares of the company’s stock, valued at $3,762,451.98.
-The acquisition was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, Director Richard N. Massey purchased 50,000 shares of the company’s stock in a transaction dated Friday, March 11th.
-The shares were bought at an average price of $8.92 per share, for a total transaction of $446,000.00.
+In other Alight news, Director William P. Foley II sold 302,305 shares of the firm’s stock in a transaction that occurred on Wednesday, March 30th.
+The stock was sold at an average price of $10.18, for a total value of $3,077,464.90.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Richard N. Massey acquired 10,000 shares of Alight stock in a transaction on Friday, April 1st.
+The stock was purchased at an average price of $9.54 per share, with a total value of $95,400.00.
+Following the transaction, the director now directly owns 394,387 shares in the company, valued at approximately $3,762,451.98.
 The disclosure for this purchase can be found here.
-Insiders have sold 752,305 shares of company stock worth $7,618,465 in the last 90 days.
-3.96% of the stock is currently owned by insiders.
+Insiders sold a total of 752,305 shares of company stock worth $7,618,465 in the last ninety days.
+Insiders own 3.96% of the company’s stock.

-Several institutional investors have recently made changes to their positions in ALIT.
-Royal Bank of Canada bought a new position in Alight in the 3rd quarter worth approximately $26,000.
-Advisor Group Holdings Inc. grew its holdings in Alight by 65.8% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 4,725 shares of the company’s stock worth $47,000 after buying an additional 1,875 shares in the last quarter.
-Quantbot Technologies LP bought a new position in Alight in the 1st quarter worth approximately $49,000.
-PNC Financial Services Group Inc. bought a new position in Alight in the 1st quarter worth approximately $121,000.
-Finally, Rhumbline Advisers bought a new position in Alight in the 1st quarter worth approximately $129,000.
-Institutional investors and hedge funds own 66.88% of the company’s stock.
+Hedge funds have recently made changes to their positions in the business.
+Vanguard Group Inc. lifted its position in shares of Alight by 13.6% during the 1st quarter.
+Vanguard Group Inc. now owns 23,604,625 shares of the company’s stock worth $234,866,000 after buying an additional 2,828,903 shares during the period.
+BlackRock Inc. lifted its position in shares of Alight by 3.0% during the 4th quarter.
+BlackRock Inc. now owns 3,457,000 shares of the company’s stock worth $37,370,000 after buying an additional 101,802 shares during the period.
+Loomis Sayles & Co.
+L P lifted its position in shares of Alight by 14.6% during the 1st quarter.
+Loomis Sayles & Co.
+L P now owns 2,209,735 shares of the company’s stock worth $21,987,000 after buying an additional 281,189 shares during the period.
+Permian Investment Partners LP bought a new position in shares of Alight during the 1st quarter worth approximately $21,890,000.
+Finally, Invesco Ltd. lifted its position in shares of Alight by 13.8% during the 1st quarter.
+Invesco Ltd. now owns 2,159,341 shares of the company’s stock worth $21,485,000 after buying an additional 261,552 shares during the period.
+Institutional investors own 66.88% of the company’s stock.

 Alight, Inc operates as a cloud-based provider of integrated digital human capital and business solutions worldwide.
 It operates through three segments: Employer Solutions, Professional Services, and Hosted Business.
 The company's solutions enable employees to enrich their health, wealth, and wellbeing, which helps organizations achieve a high-performance culture.